-Our microbiomes are important because they help to keep our immune systems healthy and keep disease at bay.
 The key is to strike a balance between good and bad bacteria that live in the gut.
-Researchers2 say that when the bacteria becomes out of balance, it can cause health issues which may lead to an increased risk of conditions like heart disease, cancer and type 2 diabetes.
+Researchers say that when gut bacteria becomes out of balance, it can cause health issues which may lead to an increased risk of conditions like heart disease, cancer and type 2 diabetes2.

 How does your diet affect the microbiome?

-What we eat can have a big impact on the health of our gut and our individual microbiomes can affect our metabolism, digestion and weight.
-A large study4 in the Netherlands found that everything we drink or eat has an effect on the bacteria living in our digestive systems as well as our overall health.
-Other evidence5suggests that a diet high in sugar and fat changes the bacteria in the microbiome and leads to obesity.
+What we eat can have a big impact on the health of our gut and our individual microbiome can affect our metabolism, digestion and weight.
+A large study in the Netherlands found that everything we drink or eat has an effect on the bacteria living in our digestive systems as well as our overall health4.
+Other evidence suggests that a diet high in sugar and fat changes the bacteria in the microbiome and leads to obesity5.

 So, to keep our microbiomes healthy, a varied diet is essential.
-Researchers6 believe that a diverse diet leads to a diverse microbiome that is able to deal with any bacteria that is harmful to your health.
+Researchers believe that a diverse diet leads to a diverse microbiome that is able to deal with any bacteria that is harmful to your health6.

 What is a microbiome diet?